Category Archives: Help topics about Bitmap2LCD

 Bitmap2LCD is a software tool for programming small Graphic LCDs in embedded systems and a programmable text and graphic processing tool.

-The WORK CANVAS (blue arrow) is a monochrome only , grayscale only or color graphic editor
+The WORK CANVAS is a monochrome, grayscale or color graphic editor.